ipfs/rainbow/docs/environment-variables.md

 [OpenTelemetry Environment Variable Specification] where possible.
 The [Boxo Tracing] documentation is the basis for tracing here.

-Two major distinctions from the more general tracing enabled in boxo are:
-1. When tracing is enabled it is restricted to flows through HTTP Gateway requests, rather than also included background processes
+A major distinctions from the more general tracing enabled in boxo is that when tracing is enabled it is restricted to flows through HTTP Gateway requests, rather than also included background processes.

-2. Requests are only traced when there is a `Traceparent` header passed that is valid According to the [Trace Context] specification
+Note: requests are also traced when there is a `Traceparent` header passed that is valid According to the [Trace Context] specification, even if the sampling fraction is set to 0.

 ### `RAINBOW_TRACING_AUTH`

 The ability to pass `Traceparent` or `Tracestate` headers is guarded by an `Authorization` header.
 The value of the `Authorization` header should match the value in the `RAINBOW_TRACING_AUTH` environment variable.

+### `RAINBOW_SAMPLING_FRACTION`

+The fraction (between 0 and 1) of requests that should be sampled.
+This is calculated independently of any Traceparent based sampling.

 [Boxo Tracing]: https://github.com/ipfs/boxo/blob/main/docs/tracing.md
 [Open Telemetry]: https://opentelemetry.io/